 As we know, Kotlin is a language made for Android and is used front-end widely.
 But with Kotlin, it works even on the flip side.
 Yes!
-Kotlin has become a potential back-end development tool for developers in today’s time.
+Kotlin has become a potential back-end development tool for developers today.

-Nowadays, it seems that every new programming language out there is a potential tool for back-end development.
+Nowadays, every new programming language out there seems to be a potential tool for back-end development.
 And since app development trends are adopting mobility more than ever, Kotlin appears to be a perfect fit for building robust and scalable mobile apps.

 There are many reasons why it's so well-suited here, and we are about to go over them!
-Don't be surprised if we say it can indeed become one of the best languages to use for back-end development in the coming time.
+Don't be surprised if we say it can become one of the best languages for back-end development in the coming time.

-Kotlin, is an open-source programming language for the JVM released in 2011, is poised to be the next big programming language.
-Kotlin was created by JetBrains, the same company responsible for the IntelliJ IDE.
+Kotlin is an open-source programming language for the JVM released in 2011 and is poised to be the next big programming language.
+JetBrains created Kotlin is the same company responsible for the IntelliJ IDE.
 It uses Java's interoperability to create applications for Android, the JVM, and server-side development.
 The language is an improved version of the Java language and is completely interoperable.
 You can even mix Java and Kotlin code in the same project.

 The main problem with this option is that libraries and frameworks written in Kotlin are still quite new.
 They might suffer from the typical problems of new projects: lack of documentation, non-reproducible bugs, and even design issues.

 The Kotlin programming language is not only easy to learn, but it's also effective.
-One of the most attractive Kotlin features is its conciseness and efficientness as compared to Java and other languages.
+One of the most attractive Kotlin features is its conciseness and efficiency compared to Java and other languages.

-It's entertaining to explore the syntax of the Kotlin programming language because it's easy to read and write code as compared to Java.
+It's entertaining to explore the syntax of the Kotlin programming language because it's easier to read and write code than Java.

 With this particular Kotlin android trait, you can add extra features to your existing component without creating multiple components, which can be very useful.
 This element works wonders for simple calculations and appending strings of text.

-As the name depicts, this helps you extend your existing component to include additional features, making it simpler for you to add powerful yet impactful functionality.
-It is particularly useful concerning adding calculations as well as appending strings.
+As the name depicts, this helps you extend your existing component to include additional features, making adding powerful yet impactful functionality simpler.
+It is beneficial concerning adding calculations as well as appending strings.

-One of the main advantages that Kotlin offers is that it is a safe and secure programming language.
+One main advantage of Kotlin is that it is a safe and secure programming language.
 There is no possibility of a dangling pointer, and the type system is very sophisticated.
 For Kotlin to be compiled successfully, it must have been considered all during the compilation process.

 It's important to prioritize the product and user experience ahead of everything else.
 An even more important is to make sure that all your variables are non-null while starting from scratch.

 When coding in Kotlin, you can check for nullability errors by compiling your code.
-If any nullable variables are used before they’re assigned values, the compiler will display an error well in advance.
+If any nullable variables are used before their assigned values, the compiler will display an error well in advance.

-Java and Kotlin can literally “communicate” to each other.
-So it's easy for you to use either language in your project if you want to!
+Java and Kotlin can literally communicate with each other.
+So it's easy to use either language in your project if you want to!
 These two languages co-exist, making developers' lives easier and more productive.
-Compiling all your projects in both languages using an interoperability function allows you to make a switch without tweaking codes.
+Compiling all your projects in both languages using an interoperability function allows you to switch without tweaking codes.

 Many developers are suffering from the pains of developing using Java.
 The language is old and slow, the syntax is verbose, and the tools are cluttered with issues.
 The programmer's community had enough and turned to Kotlin, Google's open-source programming language that addresses many of Java's issues.